Working for TurtleSec

 - Mental health is also health, and self-reported sick leave can also be used for this

-- If you have a temporary disability, permanent disability or a chronic illness we will work with you and NAV to accomodate your needs
+- If you have a temporary disability, permanent disability or a chronic illness we will work with you and NAV to accommodate your needs

 - There are many details and laws in this area, so speak to your manager and we will work with you to make this as smooth as possible